rahra/smrender/README.md

 ## Bugs

 Smrender seems not to work in non-memory-mapped mode.
-As a workaround, simply just always use the option -M.

 ## Author